This is the main page for collecting a series of articles by a Netrunner fanatic, for other Netrunner fanatics and growing players. Happy reading.

 This article focuses on the major decision-points in a game, and how to choose the right path.

-This article will focus on the handling of tempo and switching back-and-forth between players.
+This article focuses on the handling of tempo and switching back-and-forth between players.

 Skill Deepdive: Yomi